Chengdu, capital of the Sichuan province and home to over 10 million people, offers visitors a wealth of things to do.

 It's not an opera in the traditional sense, but a variety show which exposes those in the audience to a series of performances, from the musical and acrobatic to comedy and a climactic fire-breathing finale.

 3. Du Fu's Cottage

-Today, the cottage and associated museum stands as a testament to his spirit, and his contributions toward Chinese literature.
+Today, the cottage and associated museum stand as a testament to his spirit and contributions to Chinese literature.

 4. Jinli Pedestrian Street

 The Jinli Pedestrian Street is lined with tea shops, souvenir stalls, and places to fill your belly with traditional Sichuan foods.